bark-community/landing-page-sample/README.md

-# Landingpage and Swap Integration Sample
+# BARK: Landing Page & Swap Monorepo

+Integration

 To create a BARK website for test purposes using Next.js, a popular React framework: